sam-goodwin/itty-aws/benchmark/data/advanced-benchmarking/README.md

 ## TL;DR

-- `itty-aws` improves cold boot initialization time by 50% and overall cold boot time by 25%.
+- `itty-aws` improves cold start function init duration by 50% and cold start function global duration by 25%.
 - On warm starts, `itty-aws` is comparable to AWS SDKs.
 - In most metrics, `itty-aws` is more stable and consistent across invocations and runtimes.
-- The latency of `itty-aws` API calls is longer than its alternatives, which has a negative impact on the duration of the function, especially during cold starts.
+- During cold starts, the latency of `itty-aws` API calls is longer than its alternatives, which has a negative impact on the duration of the function.
+It seems that it is related to the time needed to establish the TCP connexion during HTTP requests, but it needs to be confirmed.

 ## Cold starts